-Then Click the "Execute Operation" button and click "Apply" to keep all the changes.
+Then Click the "Execute Task" button and click "Apply" to keep all the changes.

 - #1.
 Extend FAT or Other Format Partition Using EaseUS Partition Master

-EaseUS Partition Master breaks the limit in Windows PC, and you can directly follow steps in Method 1 or Method 2 to extend your target partition with ease.
+EaseUS Partition Master breaks the limit in Windows PC, and you can directly follow the steps in Method 1 or Method 2 to extend your target partition with ease.

 - #2.
 Convert FAT to NTFS and Extend Partition in Disk Management

-To convert FAT partition to NTFS, you'll need to format or delete the partition, which will cause file loss.
+To convert the FAT partition to NTFS, you'll need to format or delete the partition, which will cause file loss.
 Therefore, we don't recommend you try this method.
 It's time-consuming and risky.

 Windows also doesn't allow you to extend a primary partition with unallocated space in an extended partition, so it is to extend a logical partition with space in a primary partition.

 Therefore, to fix this issue and extend a volume, you'll need to turn to third-party partition manager software for help.
 EaseUS Partition Master can help.

 The following video tutorial shows how to partition a hard disk on Windows 10, and you can learn how to extend volume in this video:

 This is a rare case but happens sometimes on an MBR partition.
 If you create a single volume that reaches 2TB capacity, you can't continue extending the partition.
 Then, the Extend Volume Option will grey out.